sagemath/trac_to_gh/Issue 4499.md

 # Issue 4499: Fix latex for sech and csch

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4499

 Original creator: mhansen